 Angus’s journey

 Angus gained a BSc in Industrial Design at Napier University, Edinburgh and went on to design injection moulded plastic products for Glaxo Smith Kline, Boots and Mothercare.
 After becoming disillusioned with designing for mass manufacture, and becoming concerned about the problem of plastic waste plastic, he retrained in furniture making at Rycotewood College, Oxford.
-This enabled him to simultaneously use his head and hands to create beautiful useful things that may even enhance the planet.
+This enabled him to simultaneously use his head and hands to create beautiful, useful things, that may even help the planet.

-As a designer Angus is principally concerned with function and creating joy.
-Aesthetically Angus is inspired by structure in engineering and architecture and his work is characterised by pure flowing lines and an effortless elegance.
+As a designer Angus is principally concerned with function to create joy.
+Aesthetically Angus is inspired by structure in engineering and architecture, and his work is characterised by elegant, pure flowing lines.

-As a maker and craftsman Angus continues in the tradition of the Arts and Crafts Movement cabinet-making but by combining this with green wood steam bending and contemporary digital cutting he has developed the craft of woodwork.
+As a maker and craftsman Angus continues in the tradition of the Arts and Crafts Movement cabinet-making, and combines this with green wood steam-bending, and the latest design and cutting technology to create innovative furniture.

 Angus loves sharing his knowledge and skills, and the studio sometimes offers apprenticeships and internships.
-He regularly gives talks on craft, design and sustainable woodwork and he is a Mentor for the Crafts Council and Advisor to Craft Scotland.
+He regularly gives talks on craft, design, and sustainable woodwork.
+He has been a Mentor for the Crafts Council and Advisor to Craft Scotland.

 He is a Selected Maker for the Crafts Council and Homo Faber Guide.